metabase/metabase/docs/installation-and-operation/serialization.md

 - Databases, tables and fields are [referred to in Metabase by name](#metabase-uses-names-to-identify-and-reference-data-sources)
 - Database connection details are not exported by default
-- Databases, tables and fields referenced by an item should either already exist in target Metabase or be included in the import.
+- Databases, tables and fields referenced by an item should either already exist in the target Metabase, or be included in the import.

 For example, if you want to switch all questions in the `Movie review` collection to use the `Sequels` database instead of the `Prequels` database, and both databases have the same schema, you could follow